 Enrolling in Medicare is an important milestone in your life.
 To gain the maximum benefits from your health care, however, you have to sign up at the right time.
 If you’re considering getting Medicare before you stop working, make sure you understand the impact this decision could have on your health care options as well as on your finances.
 Find out whether you should enroll in Medicare before retirement, and learn whether you will have other health care options if you keep working past the age of 65.

 When are you eligible for Medicare?

 As the U.S. Department of Health and Human Services explains, you typically become eligible for Medicare when you turn 65.
 However, people who are younger than 65 but have certain disabilities and people with End-Stage Renal Disease (ESRD) or Lou Gehrig’s Disease (ALS) are also eligible for Medicare coverage.

 In addition, you may be eligible to receive Medicare Part A without having to pay a monthly premium.
 If you meet one of the following qualifications, you can get full Medicare Part A benefits:

 - You’re 65 or older and either you or your spouse has worked and paid Medicare taxes for 10 years or more.

-- You’re eligible to receive or you’re already receiving retirement benefits from Social Security or the Railroad Retirement Board.
+- You’re eligible to receive or are already receiving retirement benefits from Social Security or the Railroad Retirement Board.